sarahhtbarton/spelling-bee/README.md

 You may find a better quality set of words (or dictionary) to use as long as you name it words.txt and place it in the same directory as spell_bee.py

+PS  I'm a noob and it probably shows, so please be nice  :)